Skip to main content

 Lee Pulliam — One of the greatest short-track drivers of his generation.
 Four NASCAR Weekly national championships.
 Returned from a 2,387-day absence to win at South Boston in March 2026, then made his NASCAR O'Reilly Auto Parts Series debut at Martinsville, leading forty laps and finishing fifth.

 Sam Butler — A consistent front-runner and championship contender in 2026.
-Combines veteran racecraft with the speed to win on any given weekend.

 The Tracks

 South Boston Speedway — The bowl.
 Sixty-eight years of Late Model Stock racing in Halifax County, Virginia.
 Peyton Sellers' kingdom.
-Season finale October 17.
+Season finale, October 17.

 Martinsville Speedway — The oldest track in NASCAR, home of the grandfather clock.
 The ValleyStar Credit Union 300 is the crown jewel of Virginia Late Model Stock racing and the final leg of the Virginia Triple Crown.